 The 2000 Presidential Election

-The first public utterance of either blue state or red state is credited to NBC News anchor Tim Russert.
+The first public utterance of either red or blue states is credited to NBC News political director and anchor Tim Russert.
 Russert referenced George W. Bush’s potential in “red states” during a segment on the Today Show the week prior to the 2000 election.
 Russert did not take credit for the phrase in an interview with The Washington Post but the colorful distinction became ubiquitous following the election.

 Russert referenced an MSNBC electoral vote map of projected victories for Al Gore and George W. Bush in describing “red states.”
-The networks’ use of blue and red was replicated by The New York Times and USA Today, which introduced the blue/red maps into newspapers for the first time.
+The networks’ use of red and blue states was replicated by The New York Times and USA Today, which introduced the blue/red maps into newspapers for the first time.

-The 2004 presidential election was the first in which red and blue jumped off network electoral maps into American political culture.
+By the 2004 presidential election, red and blue states jumped off network electoral vote maps and into the American political lexicon.

 Political observers including NBC’s Chuck Todd and Republican operative Clark Bensen claimed that red’s association with socialism influenced color usage.
 Todd argued that party operatives would make themselves blue and opponents red due to the color’s connection with the Soviet Union.
 Bensen argued that conservatives used blue due to its connection to rationality, while Democrats were red because they skewed toward socialism.